-In the town of Ano Mera there are great tavernas in the town square by the monastery, but I recommend even more the nearby “Whatever Is Left” taverna.
+In the town of Ano Mera there are great tavernas in the town square by the monastery, but I recommend even more just near the main square the tavern called "Whatever Is Left" taverna.

 The only legal gym in Mykonos that I have worked at, where I work out at, and that recommend you work at is:

 Bikes and Cars: Very near Bus Station is Fabrikas rent a car and ask for Dimitris and tell him I sent you: +30 694 4765132 and +30 2289 028028 and firstname.lastname@example.org

 Bank: if you need anything at the National Bank of Greece at the entrance to the town, look for Eleni K the manager who is a dear friend.